YaronKoresh/db/README.md

 * For that, put your server on maintenance mode, to restrict access, then use that action with two parameters:

-* * the first requires parameter: the sub-folder to clean-up.
+* * the first required parameter: the sub-folder to clean-up.

 * * the second optional parameter: the name of the key, that holds the unique identifiers.